Skill Levels and Yarn Weight

 3 - Intermediate: Projects with a variety of stitches, such as basic cables and lace, simple intarsia, double-pointed needles and knitting in the round needle techniques, mid-level shaping and finishing.

-4 - Experienced: Projects using advanced techniques and stitches, such as short rows, fair isle, more intricate intarsia, cables, lace patterns, and numerous color changes.
+4 - Experienced: Projects using advanced techniques and stitches, fair isle, more intricate intarsia, cables, lace patterns, and numerous color changes.

 Crochet Skill Levels

 1 - Beginner: Projects for first-time crocheters using basic stitches.
 Minimal shaping.

 2 - Easy: Projects using yarn with basic stitches, repetitive stitch patterns, simple color changes, and simple shaping and finishing.